Dastagirireddy/contactlist/README.md

 ### Configure Server
 The server stores its data in a [MongoDb] (mongodb.com) database.
 Make sure you have already configures the MongoDb.

-    For unix / unix / mac systems use this commad to install.
+* Unix / linux / Mac OS use this command
     ```
     sudo apt-get install mongodb

-    For windows systems use this info      [MongoDb](http://stackoverflow.com/questions/2438055/how-to-run-mongodb-as-windows-service)

     ```
+* Windows OS use this info [npm](http://stackoverflow.com/questions/2438055/how-to-run-mongodb-as-windows-service)

 ### Build the app
 The app made up of a number of javascript, css and html files that need to be merged into a final distribution for running.
 We use the gulp build tool to do this.